 Tagging Assets with Barcodes or NFC Tags

-You will need to print QR code labels (they are the easiest to scan) or print the more traditional linear 1D barcodes (like Code 128).
+You will need to print QR code labels or print the more traditional linear 1D barcodes (like Code 128).
 Please look here for options to print your own barcodes.
 The barcode values can be sequential (001, 002, etc.) or random.
 If there’s room, also print your company name, logo and a human-readable phone number on the label.

 An NFC tag can be used instead of a barcode label (or under the barcode).
 The procedures noted below are no different other than you will need an NFC-enabled device to read the tag.
 Contact our support team if you have any questions.

 Asset List Already Exists